TransMorph: Transformer for unsupervised medical image registration: Results

 \subsection{Inter-patient Brain MRI Registration}

-The left panel of Fig. \ref{fig:brain_xcat_transmorph} shows the qualitative registration results on an example brain MRI slice.
+The top-left panel of Fig. \ref{fig:brain_xcat_transmorph} shows the qualitative results of a sample slice for inter-patient brain MRI registration.
 The scores in blue, orange, green, and pink correspond to ventricles, third ventricle, thalami, and hippocampi, respectively.
-Additional qualitative comparisons across all methods are shown in Fig. \ref{fig:jhu_brain} in Appendix.
+Additional qualitative comparisons across all methods are shown in Fig. \ref{fig:jhu_brain} in \ref{sec:add_inter_MR}.
 Among the proposed models, diffeomorphic variants (i.e., \texttt{TransMorph-diff} and \texttt{TransMorph-bspl}) generated smoother displacement fields, with \texttt{TransMorph-bspl} producing the smoothest deformations inside the brain area.
-On the other hand, \texttt{TransMorph} and \texttt{TransMorph-Bayes} showed better visual results with higher Dice scores for the highlighted structures.
+On the other hand, \texttt{TransMorph} and \texttt{TransMorph-Bayes} showed better qualitative results (highlighted by the yellow arrows) with higher Dice scores for the delineated structures.

 The quantitative evaluations are shown in Table \ref{tab:table_res}.
-Overall, the results presented in the table show that the proposed method, \texttt{TransMorph}, achieved the highest Dice score of 0.737.
-Although the diffeomorphic variants produced slightly lower Dice scores than \texttt{TransMorph}, they still outperformed the existing registration methods and generated almost no foldings (i.e., $\sim0\%$ of $\vert J_{\phi}\vert\leq0$) in deformation fields.
-By comparison, \texttt{TransMorph} improved performance by $>$0.1 when compared to \texttt{VoxelMorph} and by $>$0.3 when compared to \texttt{CycleMorph}.
+The results presented in the table show that the proposed method, \texttt{TransMorph}, achieved the highest mean Dice score of 0.745.
+Although the diffeomorphic variants produced slightly lower Dice scores than \texttt{TransMorph}, they still outperformed the existing registration methods and generated almost no foldings (i.e., $\sim0\%$ of $\vert J_{\phi}\vert\leq0$) in the deformation fields.
+By comparison, \texttt{TransMorph} improved Dice score by $>$0.2 when compared to \texttt{VoxelMorph} and \texttt{CycleMorph}.
 We found that the Transformer-based models (i.e., \texttt{TransMorph}, \texttt{ViT-V-Net}, \texttt{PVT}, \texttt{CoTr}, and \texttt{nnFormer}) generally produced better Dice scores than the ConvNet-based models.
-Note that even though \texttt{ViT-V-Net} has almost twice the number of the trainable parameters (as shown in Fig. \ref{fig:model_params}), \texttt{TransMorph} still outperformed all the Transformer-based models (including \texttt{ViT-V-Net}) by at least 0.08 in Dice, demonstrating Swin-Transformer's superiority over other Transformer architectures.
-When we conducted hypothesis testing on the results using the paired $t$-test, the $p$-values for \texttt{TransMorph} over all other methods (i.e., non-TransMorph methods) were $p\ll0.05$, with an exception of \texttt{TransMorph} over \texttt{ViT-V-Net}, which was $p=0.052$.
+Note that even though \texttt{ViT-V-Net} had almost twice the number of the trainable parameters (as shown in Fig. \ref{fig:model_params}), \texttt{TransMorph} still outperformed all the Transformer-based models (including \texttt{ViT-V-Net}) by at least 0.1 in the Dice score, demonstrating Swin-Transformer's superiority over other Transformer architectures.
+When we conducted hypothesis testing on the results using the paired $t$-test with Bonferroni correction~\cite{armstrong2014use} (i.e., dividing the $p$-values by 13, the total number of the paired $t$-tests performed), the $p$-values between the best performing \texttt{TransMorph} variant (i.e., \texttt{TransMorph}) and all other methods were $p\ll0.0005$.